 While St. Patrick’s Day is often associated with drinking beer — like, a lot of beer — for most of the 20th century Irish pubs were actually closed by law for the occasion out of respect of the religious aspect of the day as well as the fact that it falls during the Christian season of Lent.
 It was only in the 1970s when the laws changed and the Irish could head to their local watering hole to toast St. Patrick.

-That said, some folks, like the Sober St. Patrick’s Day Foundation, still encourage folks to refrain from drinking on the actual day as a means of challenging the stereotype around the Irish and drinking.
-The group celebrated its 10th anniversary last year and their mission statement says they aimed to “reclaim the true spirit of St. Patrick’s Day by changing the perception and experience from an occasion for binge drinking and other misuse of alcohol to a celebration of the richness of Irish culture and the legacy of St. Patrick.”
+That said, some folks, like the Sober St. Patrick’s Day Foundation, still encourage people to refrain from imbibing on the actual day as a means of challenging the stereotype around the Irish and drinking.
+The group’s mission statement says they aimed to “reclaim the true spirit of St. Patrick’s Day by changing the perception and experience from an occasion for binge drinking and other misuse of alcohol to a celebration of the richness of Irish culture and the legacy of St. Patrick.”